solderq35/fg-time-calc/README.md

 - **NOTE: I obtained written permission from Smith to use and modify his source code as I wish, with the stipulation that my modified version remains free to use for everyone, and that I credit him and the original Time Calculator site appropiately, which I am happy to comply with**

-I have to credit Gordon Smith for the idea of designing the calculator such that whatever you type into the calculator's rows is simply appended to the site's URL.
+I have to credit Smith for the idea of designing the calculator such that whatever you type into the calculator's rows is simply appended to the site's URL.
 This enables sharing simple timesplits and comments to others on the Internet without a need to deal with database costs or scaling.

 In early 2021, I began looking into using Gordon Smith's site for the purpose of tracking [Hitman 3 Full Game speedruns](https://www.speedrun.com/hitman_3/full_game).
 In Hitman speedruns, for reasons of promoting cross-platform competition and fair play with different loading speeds, we simply sum up the in-game time level finishes for each level for the final time in a "full game run".
 However, while our policy resulted in better cross-platform compatibility in Hitman speedrunning, it also made it harder for people to tell at a glance how much time was spent on each level.